john-yuan/graphql-toolkit/packages/generate-graphql-client/README.md

 This package is designed to generate TypeScript code from the GraphQL schema.

 Starting from the root query and mutation, this tool generates TypeScript code for every type it finds.
-Moreover, it will generate various useful types for GraphQL query validation and a factory function to create a type-safe GraphQL client.
+Moreover, it will generate several useful types for GraphQL query validation and a factory function to create a type-safe GraphQL client.
 Below is an example usage of the generated client.

 ```ts
 import { client } from './client'